Matt Vierling Player Props: Tigers vs. Royals

 Matt Vierling At The Plate

-- Vierling is hitting .272 with eight doubles, two triples, seven home runs and 22 walks.
+- Vierling is batting .271 with nine doubles, two triples, seven home runs and 22 walks.

-- He has hit a home run in 8.6% of his games this season, and 2.6% of his chances at the plate.
+- Looking at the 71 games he has played this year, he's went deep in six of them (8.5%), and in 2.6% of his trips to the plate.

-- Vierling has picked up an RBI in 21.4% of his games this season, with two or more RBI in 7.1% of his games.
-He has also produced three or more runs in two contests.
+- Vierling has an RBI in 16 of 71 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 21 of 71 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.